qiankunli/qiankunli.github.io/_posts/Technology/Kubernetes/2015-03-03-kubernetes_introduction_2.md

  - replicas: The number of pods to create and maintain.
  - **replicaSelector**: A key:value pair assigned to the set of pods that this replication controller is responsible for managing.
 This must match the key:value pair in the podTemplate's labels field.
  - podTemplate contains the container manifest that defines the container configuration.
 The manifest is itself contained within a desiredState object.
-- labels: Arbitrary key:value pairs used to target or group this replication controller.
+- labels: Arbitrary（任意的） key:value pairs used to target or group this replication controller.
 These labels are not associated with the replicaSelector field or the podTemplate's labels field.
 (label标签是为Replication controller分组用的，跟pod没关系)

 #### Manifest